zaphosting/docs/docs/contribution-guidelines.md

 :::

 ### Headers
 Headers are one of the most important formatting options used to separate the pages in a comprehensive and logical manner.
-The main title consists of the H1 header, however you shouldn't ever have to use this in-text, instead you should use the `title:` metadata at the top of the guide file which is responsible for this.
+The main title consists of the H1 header, however you shouldn't ever have to use this in-text, instead you should use the `title` metadata at the top of the guide file which is responsible for this.

 Across our guides, H2 headers should be used to split the guide into it's main sections.
 Follwing this, H3 headers should be used to split the main sections into sub-sections.
 Examples of where this may be appropirate is splitting a main section into multiple steps to make following along the guide easier.
 Lastly, there is also a H4 tag which is more rarely used within our documentation but serves the same purpose of splitting into sub-sections, but it won't specifically display in the guide structure.